Quadratically Constrained Myopic Adversarial Channels: Lemma : Capacity of the myopic adversarial channel when

 \item If $\sqrt{N/(P+\sigma^2)}<1$, i.e., $\frac{\sigma^2}{P}>\frac{N}{P}-1$, then

 \end{enumerate} \end{enumerate} The upper bound on the capacity given by the scale-and-babble attack is shown in Figure~\ref{fig:r_opt}.

 The scale-and-babble attack converts the adversarial channel into an equivalent AWGN channel.
 The capacity of the point-to-point AWGN channel cannot be increased using private/common randomness.
-Therefore, the upper bounds obtained using this technique hold regardless of whether deterministic/stochastic/randomized codes are used, and regardless of the amount of common randomness shared by the encoder and decoder (since common randomness/stochastic encoding does not boost the capacity of discrete memoryless channels (DMCs)).
+Therefore, the upper bounds obtained using this technique hold regardless of whether deterministic/stochastic/randomized codes are used, and regardless of the amount of common randomness shared by the encoder and decoder\footnote{This is due to the fact that common randomness/stochastic encoding does not increase the capacity of a memoryless channel.
+This in turn can be derived from Fano's inequality with common randomness (see Appendix~\ref{sec:prf_cap_scaleandbabble} for more details).}.